 If you’re wanting to get a good deal on an Abaya you can head to Abaya Mall in Mirdif or even Dragon Mart!

 Is it okay to wear shorts in Dubai?

-To find out more about what it’s permissible to wear in Dubai, check out my article on the Dubai dress code and what to wear as a tourist
+Dubai men dress modest however this isn’t necessary for tourists visiting the UAE.
+To find out more about what it’s permissible to wear in Dubai, check out my article on the UAE dress code and what to wear as a tourist

-I hope you’ve learnt some more about the traditions and the culture of the UAE through their clothes!
-If you decide to try on some of the local clothes, don’t forget to tag me on Instagram!
+I hope you’ve learnt some more about the traditions and the culture of the Emirates through the UAE clothing!

 It’s totally fine as an expatriate to try on the Dubai traditional dress.
 If you do decide to try on some of the local clothes, just make sure to be respectful as Emirati’s hugely pride themselves on their reputations which make them instantly recognised with their dress.